Cracklicker/wpacracker/README.md

 - Must provide your own wordlists

   P.S.
 In the dictionary picking screen it gives some reccommendations that I have found effective, HOWEVER I have deliberately not attached them here and they can easily be found online and used.

+Edit: I have also uploaded a PDF by Mike Warner about some Surface Level wlan attacks which include some common vendor password masks.